 Primary: Grade 1 at Globe and Phoenix School in Kwekwe.
 He moved back to his home area in Gokwe where he did Grade 2 at St. Hugh’s Mazinyo Primary School.
 He went to Dzvuke Primary School for Grade 3 and 4.
 He did the last years of Primary School at Mateta Primary School.

 Secondary: Form 1 to 4, Professor Mavima went to Amaveni Secondary School in Kwekwe.
 He did “A” Level at Fletcher High School in Gweru.

 Tertiary: 1984 - 1986, Bachellor of Science in Political and Administrative Studies at the University of Zimbabwe.

-In 1984, he enrolled for a Bachellor of Science in Political and Administrative Studies at the University of Zimbabwe and graduated in 1986.
-In 1987, he enrolled for a Master of Public Administration and was in the pioneer group for this programme which was only offered on a part time basis at the University of Zimbabwe.
-He completed the programme in 1990.
+1987 - 1990, Master of Public Administration.
+In the pioneer group for this programme which was only offered on a part time basis at the University of Zimbabwe.

 Mavima started his professional career as an Administration Officer in the Ministry of Public Construction and National Housing in 1987.
 In 1988 he moved to the University of Zimbabwe where he worked as a Teaching Assistant as he pursued his Master’s in Public Administration.
 He was promoted to the position of Lecturer in 1990.
 In 1994, he went to the United States of America to pursue a Doctorate in Public Administration on a Fulbright Fellowship.
 During his stay at Florida State University, he served as a Research and Teaching Fellow in the Askew School of Public Administration and in the School of Education.